Sparse-IFT: Sparse Iso-FLOP Transformations for Maximizing Training Efficiency: Introduction

-\item In the CV domain, using Sparse-IFT increases the top-1 accuracy of ResNet-18 and ResNet-34 by 3.5\% and 2.6\% respectively on ImageNet.
-Finetuning these pre-trained models for object detection (MS COCO) and segmentation (CityScapes) leads to an improvement of 5.2\% mAP and 2.4\% mIoU, respectively.

-\item In the NLP domain, using Sparse-IFT with GPT-3 Small leads to a 0.4 perplexity improvement on the WikiText-103 language modeling task.
+\item We show consistent benefits of Sparse-IFT across computer vision and natural language processing domains.
+Sparse-IFT enhances ResNet-18 and ResNet-34 top-1 accuracy on ImageNet by 3.5\% and 2.6\%, respectively.
+Fine-tuning for object detection (MS COCO) and segmentation (CityScapes) yields improvements of 5.2\% mAP and 2.4\% mIoU.
+Sparse-IFT with GPT-3 results in a 0.9\% improvement on the Open LLM leaderboard.

-\item We report wall-clock speed-ups for both training on the Cerebras CS-2~\citep{cerebrasHarnessingPower, liehotchips} and inference on a CPU with unstructured sparsity, highlighting the practical value of Sparse-IFT. \end{enumerate}
+\item We showcase the practical value of Sparse-IFT with real-world timings for training on the Cerebras CS-2~\citep{lie2023cerebras} and inference with Neural Magic DeepSparse~\citep{neural_magic_2021} using unstructured sparsity.
+Despite being 2x wider at 75\% sparsity with Sparse Wide IFT, we observe minimal compute overhead on both platforms compared to GPUs.